Skip to main content

 • Public assistance ID card issued by a U.S. agency, department, or entity

-If an NC voter cannot show an acceptable photo ID when voting, the voter may fill out a photo ID exception form.
-The county boards of elections office can also issue a free voter photo ID card.
+The county board of elections office can also issue a free voter photo ID card.

 You must be a registered voter in the county and provide your name, date of birth, and the last four digits of your Social Security Number.
-The county election official will also take a photograph of your ID.
+The county election official will also take a photograph for your ID.

 For more information on voting accommodations for voters with disabilities, visit the North Carolina State Board of Elections website at Help for Voters With Disabilities.